Sam McDaniel (basketball)

-Samuel McDaniel (born 9 December 1995) is an Australian professional basketball player for the Hobart Chargers of the NBL1 South.
+Samuel McDaniel (born 9 December 1995) is an Australian professional basketball player for the Brisbane Bullets of the National Basketball League (NBL).
 He played college basketball for Southeastern Community College and Louisiana–Monroe.

 Early life

-Born in Hobart, Tasmania, McDaniel grew up in Adelaide, South Australia, and attended Southern Vales Christian College in the suburb of Morphett Vale.
-He played in the Central ABL for the Southern Tigers between 2012 and 2014.
+Born in Hobart, Tasmania, McDaniel was raised by his mother in Adelaide, South Australia, and attended Southern Vales Christian College in the suburb of Morphett Vale.
+He played soccer while growing up but switched to basketball after a bad experience with a junior soccer coach at age 14.
+McDaniel played in the Central ABL for the Southern Tigers between 2012 and 2014.

 College career

 Between 2014 and 2016, McDaniel played college basketball for Southeastern Community College.
 He averaged 13 points and 8.2 rebounds during his sophomore year.

 For his junior season, McDaniel transferred to Louisiana–Monroe.
 In 65 games over two seasons, he averaged 13.2 points, 6.0 rebounds and 1.8 assists for the Warhawks.